 - Distributing, monitoring, and scheduling jobs on a cluster

 - Memory management and fault recovery

-Furthermore, additional libraries built on top of the Spark Core allow it to diverse workloads for machine learning, streaming, and SQL query processing.
+Furthermore, additional libraries built on top of the Spark Core allow it to have diverse workloads for machine learning, streaming, and SQL query processing.

-Q: Please enumerate the various components of the Spark Ecosystem.
+Question: Please enumerate the various components of the Spark Ecosystem.

 - GraphX – Implements graphs and graph-parallel computation